MarkWarneke/markwarneke.github.io/_posts/2019-08-15-static-code-analysis-for-infrastructure-as-code.md

 See Az.Test [azuredeploy.Tests.ps1](https://github.com/MarkWarneke/Az.New/blob/master/xAz.New/static/src/test/azuredeploytests.ps1)

-## Example Azure Data Lake Gen 2 Static Analysis
+## Example: Azure Data Lake Gen 2 Static Analysis

 Lets take an example of statically analyzing a given ARM template.
 We want to ensure that requirements are implemented as specified.